personnameds/classsite/README.md

 Classlists
-    -resize banner images when uploaded (saved link in readitlater) -banner image in admin is hardcoded so wont work but neat idea -staff members can choose to be on email list or not -minister of communication???
+    -resize banner images when uploaded (saved link in readitlater) -banner image in admin is hardcoded so wont work but neat idea

 Day_No
     -Uses day version in kalendar, sure there is a better way but it works